-If you’re running WordPress sites, you’ve probably heard the term “PHP” thrown around.
+If you’re running WordPress sites, you’ve probably heard the term “latest PHP version” thrown around.
 Well-known sites like Facebook and Wikipedia are websites developed using the PHP language.
 Additionally, 40% of the web is powered by WordPress which is built using PHP.
 But, what is it?
+And why do you have to use the latest version?

 What is PHP?